immersive-arts/Sparck2_Documentation/docs/start/tutorials/03_Spatial_Augmented_Reality/Spatial_Aumented_Reality.md

 # Spatial Augmented Reality
-This article explains how to set up a SPARCK project for a use case in which four projectors are calibrated to project onto moving objects inside a Motion Capture (optical system) volume, creating a Spatial Augmented Reality (SAR) environment.
+This article explains how to set up a SPARCK project for a use case in which four calibtated projectors are used to project onto moving objects inside a Motion Capture (optical system) volume, creating a Spatial Augmented Reality (SAR) environment.

 In this setup, SPARCK calibrates four projectors installed in the corners of a room at mid‑height, enabling projection on moving objects as well as on the floor.